Hill-Lab/MitoGraph-Contrib-RScripts/README.md

 ## How to use our scripts

-Before running our scripts, make sure to install:
+1. Before running our scripts, make sure to install:

 * __R__ as well as __R Studio__ (https://www.rstudio.com/products/rstudio/download/)
 * R packages: __igraph__, __ggplot2__, __reshape2__, __formattable__ and __RColorBrewer__.

-1. Copy/save `CreateSummary.R` and `CreatePlots.R` to the folder containing the MitoGraph output files.
+2. Copy/save `CreateSummary.R` and `CreatePlots.R` to the folder containing the MitoGraph output files.

-2. Open `CreateSummary.R` with R Studio.
+3. Open `CreateSummary.R` with R Studio.
 Set working directory to source file location (session -> set working directory -> to source file location)

-3. Copy the working directory path to the portion of the script that specifies the location of the Gnets files
+4. Copy the working directory path to the portion of the script that specifies the location of the Gnets files

 GnetsFolder <- "~/Desktop/MitoGraph-Contrib-RScripts-1.0/samples/"

-4. Run `CreateSummary.R` with "Command + Option + r"
+5. Run `CreateSummary.R` with "Command + Option + r"

-5. Add a column (in the second column position) called _Condition_ in the file `output-summary.csv` created in the previous step and fill in with the corresponding cell condition.
+6. Add a column (in the second column position) called _Condition_ in the file `output-summary.csv` created in the previous step and fill in with the corresponding cell condition.

-6. Open `CreatePlots.R` with R Studio.
+7. Open `CreatePlots.R` with R Studio.
 Set working directory to source file location (session -> set working directory -> to source file location)

-7. Copy the working directory path to the portion of the script that specifies the location of the Gnets files
+8. Copy the working directory path to the portion of the script that specifies the location of the Gnets files

 GnetsFolder <- "~/Desktop/MitoGraph-Contrib-RScripts-1.0/samples/"

-8. Run `CreatePlots.R` with "Command + Option + r"
+9. Run `CreatePlots.R` with "Command + Option + r"

 ## Output files